Red Hat Fuse

 Red Hat Fuse is an open source integration platform based on Apache Camel.
 It is a distributed integration platform that provides a standardized methodology, infrastructure, and tools to integrate services, microservices, and application components.

-Red Hat Fuse is a distributed integration platform designed for agile integration with standalone, cloud, and Cloud-based integration deployment options so integration experts, application developers, and business users can independently develop connected solutions in the environment of their choosing.
+Red Hat Fuse is a distributed integration platform designed for agile integration with standalone, cloud, and Cloud-based integration deployment options so integration experts, application developers, and business users can independently develop connected solutions in the environment of their preference.
 The unified platform lets users collaborate, business units self-serve, and organizations ensure governance.

 Technology

 Red Hat Fuse supports Spring Boot, OSGi and Java EE for use in enterprise IT organizations.
 It has a pluggable architecture that allows individuals to use their preferred software services in a traditional service-oriented architecture (SOA) or a microservices-based architecture.
 Fuse components may be deployed on-premises or in public/private clouds.